ptagseth/kanoa-software/docs/products/quality/check_entry.md

 ### Schedule Checks

 :::info
-The Schedule Check screen will schedule checks using already configured check sheets
+The **Checks** screen allows the user to schedule checks using previously configured check sheets
 :::

 ![Checks Schedule](/img/Checks-Overview.png)

-Use filters above to manage the list of Scheduled Checks created.
-And use the buttons on the left to View, Edit, Create and Delete Scheduled Checks.
+Use the filters above to manage the list of Scheduled Checks created.
+Checks can be filtered by asset, item, manual versus auto, and active versus inactive.
+Use the buttons on the left to View, Edit, Create and Delete Scheduled Checks.

 #### Create Check Sheet